Scientists say cure for baldness could be close

 20 Questions | Spelling | Dictation

-Help may soon be at hand for those who are losing or have lost their hair.
-A team of Japanese scientists has discovered stem cells that are vital in the hair regeneration process.
-This is promising news for the millions of people worldwide who suffer from baldness.
-A cure has eluded scientists for decades, despite extensive research and significant investment in research.
-The scientists are now embarking on clinical research and laboratory trials.
-They hope to adapt the stem cells to finally create a therapy for hair loss.
-Baldness predominantly affects men.
-By the age of 35, around two-thirds of men will experience some degree of hair loss.
-By the age of 50, up to 85 per cent will experience significantly thinning hair.
+Help may be near for people who are losing or have lost their hair.
+Japanese scientists have found stem cells that are vital for hair regeneration.
+This is welcome news for the millions of people worldwide who suffer from baldness.
+Scientists have been working on a cure for decades.
+The Japanese scientists are now doing clinical research and laboratory tests.
+They hope to adapt the stem cells to create a therapy for hair loss.
+Baldness mainly affects men.
+By the age of 35, around two-thirds of men will experience hair loss.
+By the age of 50, up to 85 per cent will have thinning hair.

 The scientists took fur cells from mice and cultured them in the lab.
-They observed that hair growth was a cyclical process within the follicle.
-They analysed the stem cells and used 220 combinations of chemicals to make the hair regrow naturally.
-Lead scientist Takashi Tsuji said: "Our culture system establishes a method for cyclical regeneration of hair follicles from hair follicle stem cells and will help make hair follicle regeneration therapy a reality in the near future."
+They saw that hair growth is cyclical within the follicle.
+The scientists used 220 combinations of chemicals to make the hair regrow naturally.
+The lead scientist said his system creates the cyclical regeneration of hair follicles from stem cells.
+He said it would, "help make hair follicle regeneration therapy a reality in the near future".
 He added: "Losing hair is not life-threatening, but it adversely affects the quality of life."
-Sam Baker, a 52-year-old bank worker, hopes the therapy works.
-He said: "Having a full head of hair again will make me look ten years younger".
+One bald man said: "Having a full head of hair again will make me look ten years younger".

 This page has all the levels, listening and reading for this lesson.